HIPAA And Social Media

 Let’s review five general HIPAA and social media compliance action items that may help your practice.
 Item #5 talks specifically about patients giving photo consent.

-- HIPAA rules have been around now for 20 years—long before you were using social media.
-If you have HIPAA compliance problems, generally, fix them!
-HIPAA’s application to your social media marketing efforts probably isn’t your first problem.
+- HIPAA rules have been around now for 25 years—long before anyone was using social media.
+HIPAA’s application to your social media marketing efforts shouldn’t be a roadblock for your dental practice.

 - Put a simple social media policy in place for your team, then train them.
 We have a template below that you can download as a starting point.